Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 • VOICES (9:00 a.m.-12:00 p.m.)

-Snacks will be provided daily, and students will receive a t-shirt at the end of the week!
+In these immersive workshops, students will experiment with writing techniques in various genres, work in writing groups, learn from published writers, and more!
+Snacks will be provided daily, and students will receive a free t-shirt at the end of the workshop.

 Student using a biscuit cutter to make circles from dough